Publications and resources

 These standards do not supersede the patient’s right to privacy.
 The sharing of confidential information and/or contact with family, friends or carers must uphold the patient’s wishes and occur only with their informed consent.

-This does not reduce the responsibility of services to support carers where required, ensure access to statutory carer assessment and provide general information regarding the service.
+This does not reduce the responsibility of services to support carers where required, ensure access to statutory carers’ assessments and provide general information about the service.
 The need to uphold public safety is not affected.

 If you have an article that you would like us to feature, or if you have anything to advertise, please email picu@rcpsych.ac.uk.